wisdomnkanta/alx-low_level_programming/0x03-debugging/README.md

-This course is strictly for debugging using C lanaguage
+This course is strictly for debugging using C lanaguag